AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 ]
 ```

 For this example, `data[0]` is visits, `data[1]` is orders, and `data[2]` is revenue.
 Once parsed, the records are ready for whatever your workflow needs.
-In some cases — such as a Slack alert or agentic input — you evaluate or pass the parsed values directly, rather than loading them into a destination.
+In some cases, such as a Slack alert or agentic input, you evaluate or pass the parsed values directly, rather than loading them into a destination.

 ### Parsing with the Python standard library